-Introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on Get Clusters have the name of the vCenter cluster and the location of that cluster inside the Hosts and Clusters view in vSphere.
+Introduce the vCenter hostname (the <SERVER>:<PORT> notation can be used for non default ports) or IP address and the credentials used to manage the vCenter instance and click on Get Clusters

-Create Host 🙎 oneadmin 👻 🌐 OpenNebula
+Create Host 🚨 oneadmin 🗵 OpenNebula ~

 ←≔ Reset

 Туре Cluster

-VMWare vCenter ▼ 0: defau lt v
+VMWare vCenter 0: default

 vCenter

 Hostname User Password

-Hostname Password
+and the second •••••

+Get Clusters Import

 Once you enter the vCenter credentials you'll get a list of the vCenter clusters that haven't been imported yet.
-You'll
+You'll have the name of the vCenter cluster and the location of that cluster inside the Hosts and Clusters view in vSphere.